 Pedestrian circulation flow is unclear in the Village and other areas of the Ski Valley.
 The steep terrain has resulted in a meandering pattern that can be confusing to a first time visitor.
 Day skiers or visitors arrive through a difficult entry sequence and park in a series of terraced lots.
-During ski season, these skier/ visitors are picked up by an open air shuttle and taken to a centralized drop off location.
+During ski season, these skier/visitors are picked up by an open-air shuttle and taken to a centralized drop off location.
 They must then navigate a series of levels and stairways to reach the main ski base and lifts.
 Sidewalks are narrow and often iced over, making navigation with ski equipment and children difficult and dangerous.

-The existing roadway system is characterized by steep terrain with narrow rights-of-way, gravel road surfaces, several steep switch-backs, and icy driving conditions.
+The existing roadway system is characterized by steep terrain with narrow rights-of-way, gravel road surfaces, several steep switchbacks, and icy driving conditions.
 The existing conditions make roadway improvements very difficult and very expensive.
 Furthermore, the icy conditions, narrow roads, lack of sidewalks, and steep switchbacks cause safety hazards for drivers and pedestrians.
 The intensity of development proposed in the Village Core will exaggerate these conditions if new roadways are not designed and maintained properly.

-The Existing Conditions Map and Table #1 - Existing Conditions identify the individual roadway sections, their ownership, length, rights-of-way, surface type, slope and general condition.
+Table 7 - Existing Conditions identifies the individual roadway sections, their ownership, length, rights-of-way, surface type, slope and general condition.
 The general condition is determined by the combination of width, slope, surface condition, and drainage.

-Right- Average

-Name Ownership of-Way Width Surface Type Distance (Feet) Slope (%) General Condition
+Name Ownership Right- of-Way Width Surface Type Distance (Feet) Average Slope (%) General Condition

 Armadillo USFS 0 Paved 1222 5.4 Fair

 Bear USFS 0 Paved 640 2.3 Fair

-Big Horn Hill Public 20 Gravel 323 18.7 Poor
+Big Horn Hill Public 20 Gravel 323 18.7 Fair

 Bison USFS 0 Paved 823 6.4 Fair

-Black Bear Drive Public 20 Gravel 109 unknown Fair
+Black Bear Drive Public 20 Gravel 109 Unknown Poor

-Bull of the Woods Road Public 30 Gravel 1261 23.9 Poor
+Bull of the Woods Road Public 30 Gravel 1261 23.9 Fair

 Chipmunk Lane Public 20 Gravel 483 20.9 Poor

 Cliffhanger Loop Public 20 Gravel 1187 13.1 Poor

 Coyote USFS 0 Paved 1263 4.0 Fair

-Coyote Lane Public 20 Gravel 1199 16.6 Fair
+Coyote Lane Public 20 Gravel 1199 16.6 Poor

 Dolcetto Lane Public 20 Gravel 968 17.3 Poor

 Eagle USFS 0 Paved 1106 4.4 Fair

-Ernie Blake Road Public 30 Gravel 393 6.7 Poor
+Ernie Blake Road Public 30 Gravel 393 6.7 Fair

-Firehouse Road Private 0 Gravel 737 12.9 Fair
+Firehouse Road Private 0 Gravel 737 12.9 Poor

 Gila Monster USFS 0 Paved 841 7.6 Fair

 Kachina Road Public 50 Gravel 5230 4.1 Good

 Lake Fork Private 20 Gravel 511 8.1 Fair

 Lynx Road Public 40 Gravel 629 7.3 Fair

-Mineslide Road Private 0 Gravel 754 4.4 Poor

-O.E.
-Pattison Public 20 Gravel 738 3.8 Fair

-Ocean Blvd USFS 0 Gravel 1227 26.8 Fair

-Phoenix Switchback Public 30 Gravel 1503 8.0 Fair

-Porcupine Road Public 50 Gravel 1876 4.6 Good

-Snow Shoe Trail Public 20 Gravel 506 13.2 Fair

-State Road 150 State 0 Paved 40667 12.2 Fair

-Sutton Place USFS 0 Gravel 340 23.2 Fair

-Thunderbird Road Public 30 Gravel 511 7.3 Fair

-Twining Road Public 30 Gravel 2046 5.2 Fair

-Table #1 - Existing Conditions
+Table 7 - Existing Conditions